Overview of this site

 Search results are generated in tables displaying the bibliographic references

-and coded information of each work's geographic and thematic content.
+and coded information of each work's thematic content.

 We will also make an attempt to track mistaken applications of names.

-Through 2003, the focus of CarabCat will be on the Afrotropical fauna,
+The current focus of the CarabCat Citations database is on the Afrotropical fauna,

 but more content will continue to be added.